thibault-peronno/thibault-peronno/README.md

 <p style="color:green">Thibault PERONNO</p>
 <p>Développeur web full-stack</p>
 </div>
-<h1>Les contributions ne sont pas prisent en compte depuis plusieurs mois, ce n'est pas à jour.
+<h1>Les contributions (des commits) ne sont pas prisent en compte depuis plusieurs mois, ce n'est pas à jour.
 Je vais réparer ça.</h1>
 <p>I passed my RNCP certificate of Developer Web and Web Mobile.
 After my experince as developer web like a study, I was on a work-study program in O'Clock School.
 I worked in company in Nice where I used Angular and VueJs framework.
 I am fullstack developer, but with this year as student and employee, I improved my skills.
 In backend languages, I know PHP, Laravel's framework and NodeJs.
 This year I passed RNCP certificate as “Concepteur et Développer d'Application”.